taliajs/php2550finalproject/README.md

 ## About
-This repository contains the code associated with our final project,

-which is focused on identifying "targets" for Salmonella vaccines for poultry.
+This project was done as part of the final project for PHP 2550: Practical Data Analysis class.
+Our project is focused on identifying targets for Salmonella vaccines for poultry.
 Our goal for this project is to identify strains/regions/time of year, etc. that should be prioritized for vaccination campaigns.
 For instance, Are there certain/specific regions and time of year that should be focused on when thinking about vaccination?
 Are there certain strains of Salmonella that are more prevalant than others?
 We fit a prediction model to predict outbreaks of Salmonella enterica in the United States.

 ## Setup